-SN Aboitiz Power-Benguet is the owner and operator of the Ambuklao-Binga Hydroelectric Power Complex, which consists of the 105-MW Ambuklao HEPP ("Ambuklao Plant") and the 140-MW Binga HEPP ("Binga Plant"), located in Brgy.
+SN Aboitiz Power-Benguet is the owner and operator of the Ambuklao-Binga Hydroelectric Power Complex, which consists of the 112.5-MW Ambuklao HEPP ("Ambuklao Plant") and the 140-MW Binga HEPP ("Binga Plant"), located in Brgy.
 Tinongdan, Itogon, Benguet Province.
 The company was incorporated on March 12, 2007.
-As of February 29, 2024, MORE owned 60% equity interest, while SN Power owned the remaining 40%.
+As of January 31, 2025, MORE owned 60% equity interest, while SN Power owned the remaining 40%.

-The Ambuklao-Binga hydroelectric power complex was turned over to SN Aboitiz Power-Benguet in July 2008 and was rehabilitated to increase its capacity from 75 MW to 105 MW when the plant recommenced operations in 2011.
+The Ambuklao-Binga hydroelectric power complex was turned over to SN Aboitiz Power-Benguet in July 2008.
+The Ambuklao Plant underwent rehabilitation to increase its capacity from 75 MW to 105 MW, and the plant re-commenced operations in 2011.
+In 2022, the plant was further uprated to 112.5 MW.
 The Binga Plant also underwent refurbishment from 2010 to 2013, which increased capacity to 125 MW.
 In March 2017, SN Aboitiz Power-Benguet received its amended COC from ERC for all four units of the Binga Plant.
-The COC reflects Binga's latest uprating, raising its capacity to 140 MW.
+The COC reflects the Binga Plant's latest uprating, raising its capacity to 140 MW.
 The Ambuklao and Binga Plants sell capacity from spot energy generation and ancillary services to the national transmission system and related facilities that convey power.

-The Ambuklao Plant's total sold capacity from spot energy generation and ancillary services in 2023 was 472 GWh, an improvement from 2022's sold capacity of 326 GWh.
-This was equivalent to a sold capacity factor of 48% during 2023, as compared to the 35% during 2022.
-The Binga Plant's total sold capacity from spot energy generation and AS in 2023 was 7.71 GWh, or 77% of the 1.00 TWh sold capacity in 2022.
-This is equivalent to a sold capacity factor of 63% for 2023, compared to 82% in 2022.
+The Ambuklao Plant's total sold capacity from spot energy generation and ancillary services in 2024 was 741 GWh, an improvement from 2023's sold capacity of 472 GWh.
+This was equivalent to a sold capacity factor of 75% during 2024, as compared to the 48% during 2023.
+The Binga Plant's total sold capacity from spot energy generation and AS in 2024 was 1.1 TWh, or 144% of the 771 GWh sold capacity in 2023.
+This is equivalent to a sold capacity factor of 90% for 2024, compared to 63% in 2023.

-The resulting combined spot and AS revenue of the Ambuklao and Binga Plants for 2023 was ₱4.10 bn, compared to ₱6.01 bn in 2022.
-SN Aboitiz Power-Benguet's BCQ margin for 2023 was a ₱1.26 bn gain, which was significantly higher than 2022's BCQ margin of ₱.521 bn.
-This was mainly driven by higher generation and lower purchases from the spot market during 2023 compared to 2022.
+The resulting combined spot and AS revenue of the Ambuklao and Binga Plants for 2024 was ₱5.27 bn, compared to ₱5.87 bn in 2023.
+SN Aboitiz Power-Benguet's BCQ margin for 2024 was a ₱0.20 bn gain, marking a significant decline compared to the ₱1.22 bn BCQ margin in 2023.
+This was mainly driven by higher generation and lower purchases from the spot market during 2024 compared to 2023.

 Both the Ambuklao and Binga Plants have retained their Integrated Management System certifications (ISO 14001 Environmental Management System, ISO 9001 Quality Management System, and ISO 55001 for Asset Management).
 The company also successfully migrated and was certified as ISO 45001 Occupational Health & Safety Management System from OHSAS 18001.
-The Ambuklao and Binga Plants jointly have just over 5.6 mn man hours of no lost time incident as of February 29, 2024.
+The Ambuklao and Binga Plants jointly have just over 6.1 mn man hours of no lost time incident as of January 31, 2025.